 The American Association of Orthodontists recommends that your child’s first check-up should take place by the age of 7 or any time an orthodontic issue is noticed before then.
 By the age of 7, your child’s mouth holds enough permanent teeth for an orthodontist to gain a strong understanding of your child’s mouth and jaws as they develop.
 This provides your orthodontist with plenty of information to give your child with a tailored treatment.

 The cost of early interceptive orthodontics is different for each patient.
 Factors that may affect the cost include the severity of your child’s teeth misalignment, appointment and visits, insurance type, and more.
-The best way to find out how much you’ll pay for your child’s early interceptive orthodontics is to schedule a consultation with your orthodontist.
+The best way to find out how much you’ll pay for your child’s early interceptive orthodontics is to schedule a consultation with Dr. Goodman.

 4.5 million children wear braces each year to achieve the smile of their dreams.